voltaan/facce/README.md

 A collection of tests and codes for face detection

-The name is translated from italian and it means "faces", as this project uses haar cascades to detect faces.
+The name is translated from italian and it means "faces", as this project uses haar cascades from OpenCV to detect faces.

 This project was made for [hackclub hackberry](https://hackberry.hackclub.com)